Alan Jacobs (filmmaker): Down for Life (2009)

 In 2009, Jacobs released his next film, Down for Life, a docudrama chronicling the true story of Lesly Castillo, a Hispanic teenage girl who was a gang leader in South Central Los Angeles.
 Castillo's story gained nationwide attention in 2005 as the subject of a New York Times story by Michael Winerip, "Essays in Search of Happy Endings".

-Inspired by films that had previously used amateur actors "with great success" – such as Roberto Rossellini's Rome, Open City, Vittorio De Sica's The Bicycle Thief, and Fernando Meirelles's City of God – Jacobs took a similarly neorealist approach by seeking an amateur performer for Down for Lifes lead role of "Rascal."
+Inspired by films that had previously used amateur actors "with great success" – such as Roberto Rossellini's Rome, Open City, Vittorio De Sica's Bicycle Thieves, and Fernando Meirelles's City of God – Jacobs took a similarly neorealist approach by seeking an amateur performer for Down for Lifes lead role of "Rascal."
 He told the Los Angeles Times, "I figured it would be easier to teach a street kid to act than to teach a teen actor to play street."

 After a casting search that included thousands of teenagers at Los Angeles high schools, he cast Jessica Romero in her film debut and other amateur actors in various roles.
 Adult cast members include Danny Glover as a supportive teacher, Kate del Castillo, Laz Alonso, Elizabeth Peña, and a cameo by rapper Snoop Dogg.
 Much of the film was shot on location at Locke High School, which the film's real-life inspiration Lesly Castillo was attending at the time she wrote her essay.

 Down for Life premiered at the Toronto International Film Festival in 2009.
 The Toronto Globe and Mail called it "gritty, wallop-packing...
 Disturbingly frank, the film assaults its viewers, but in a very effective way."
 Reed Johnson of The Los Angeles Times described the film as "more authentic and credible than many of the countless other movies that have been made over the decades about L.A. gang life."
 Erin Oke of Exclaim wrote that "It's well realized and not without some hope, but the unrelenting bleakness and harsh depictions of violence make Down for Life difficult to watch."
 Peter Brunette of The Hollywood Reporter praised the film's realism and "authenticity", noting, "Jacobs also has a remarkable feel for rhythm".

 Down for Life was included in the first film festival at the Simon Wiesenthal Center's Museum of Tolerance in 2010.
 In 2019, BuzzFeed included it on a list of the 27 most popular Latino movies.
 In 2021, the US Congressional Hispanic Caucus nominated Down for Life to be included in the National Film Registry as one of 25 "important examples of Latino artistic and cinematic achievement."

+Armadillo United

+In January 2025, it was announced that Jacobs' next project would be Armadillo United, a "fantastical sports comedy" about a youth soccer team that advances to the World Cup of Youth Soccer.
+The film's cast includes Rubén Blades, Danny Trejo, Danay Garcia, and Antonio Banderas, with Banderas playing an ice cream vendor who believes himself to be Argentine soccer legend Diego Maradona.
+The film is being made in coordination with Houston Dynamo of Major League Soccer.